-The DCC bookstore offers a variety of products including books, school supplies, clothing, and computer items.
-Students can access course material information, including ISBN, prices, and the ability to order online, by visiting http://dccbookstore.dcc.vccs.edu/home.aspx.
+Located in the EIT Building, the DCC bookstore offers a variety of products including books, school supplies, clothing, and computer items.
+Students can access course material information, including ISBN, prices, and the ability to order online, by visiting dccbookstore.danville.edu.

-Return and Refund Policy

-Cash register receipts must be submitted for a refund for state audit purposes.
+Return and Refund Policy Cash register receipts must be submitted for a refund for state audit purposes.
 All refunds are made by check and will be mailed within 4-6 weeks of the return date.
 New books and related materials must be in new, resalable condition to obtain a refund.
-Names should not be written in books.
-If no receipt, exchanges may be permitted for equal value.
+Names should not be written in books, access codes (if any) cannot be opened or used.
+The bookstore is not responsible for lost receipts and a \$5 fee will be charged for receipt copies.